 Current Oregon data suggest that statewide strategies are making an impact:

-- Prescription opioid overdose deaths decreased 45% between 2006 and 2016.
+- Prescription opioid overdose deaths continued to fall between 2016 and 2020.